Wastl-B/onedrived_installer/README.md

 # onedrived_installer
-installation script for onedrived (OneDrive for Linux)
+Installation script for onedrived (OneDrive for Linux ~> https://github.com/xybu/onedrived-dev)

- ....

-(coming soon)
+I'm not the developer of onedrived, I just made this script for an easy-install